Lara Gut claims first downhill win of season as Vonn crashes out

 Slovenia's Ilka Stuhec, the current leader in the World Cup women's downhill standings, was third.

+"The top wasn't really clean and I didn't trust myself to push 100% on the skis, so after the second split I really had the feeling that I had to change something," Gut said afterwards, FIS-ski.com reported.

+"I tried to ski a little bit smoother and it worked out.
+I'm happy.
+I knew that if I did what I can, I could be really fast," Gut added.

-All eyes were on Vonn as she looked to claim back-to-back victories after claiming a 77th World Cup win in Garmisch.
+All eyes were on Vonn as she looked to take back-to-back victories after claiming a 77th World Cup win in Garmisch.

 Competing for just the third time since fracturing her arm last November, Vonn was unable to repeat the heroics of the previous weekend, crashing out of the race at the same spot where she had fallen in Friday's practice run.